School/Faculty/Institute Faculty of Economics, Administrative and Social Sciences

 9) Recognition, understanding, and respect for the complexity of sociocultural and international diversity.
 N

 10) Recognition for the need for, and the skills to pursue, lifelong learning, inquiry, and self-improvement.
-S HW
+S Homework

 11) Ability to formulate critical hypotheses based on psychological theory and literature, and design studies to test those hypotheses.
 N

 12) Ability to acquire knowledge independently, and to plan one’s own learning.
-S HW
+S Homework

 13) Demonstration of advanced competence in the clarity and composition of written work and presentations.
 N